lodgeit-labs/accounts-assessor/README.md

 # Accounts Assessor - introduction

-This repository hosts a practical research into leveraging logic programming to solve accounting problems.
+This repository hosts practical research into leveraging logic programming to solve accounting problems.
 The core logic runs in SWI-Prolog, and is aided by a python webserver.
 Several services are available:

 * investment calculator
 * hirepurchase agreement